1. Home

 Select a zone

-• For Single AZ, you can only pick one AZ available on the region
+• You can only pick one zone available in the region.

 Preview